 Include in each analytical method or SOP the minimum required QC for each analysis.
-A good QC program consists of at least the following elements, as applicable:

-- initial demonstration of capability (IDC)

-- ongoing demonstration of capability

-- MDL determination

-- reagent blank (also referred to as method blank)

-- laboratory-fortified blank (LFB) [also referred to as blank spike or laboratory control sample (LCS)]

-- laboratory-fortified matrix (also referred to as matrix spike)

-- laboratory-fortified matrix duplicate (also referred to as matrix spike duplicate) or duplicate sample

-- · internal standard

-- surrogate standard (for organic analysis) or tracer (for radiochemistry)

-- calibration

-- · control charts

-- · corrective action

-- frequency of QC indicators

-- QC acceptance criteria

-- · definitions of a batch
+A good QC program consists of at least the following elements, as applicable: initial demonstration of capability (IDC), ongoing demonstration of capability, MDL determination, reagent blank (also referred to as method blank), laboratory-fortified blank (LFB) (also referred to as blank spike), laboratory-fortified matrix (also referred to as matrix spike), laboratory-fortified matrix duplicate (also referred to as matrix spike duplicate) or duplicate sample, internal standard, surrogate standard (for organic analysis) or tracer (for radiochemistry), calibration, control charts, and corrective action, frequency of QC indicators, QC acceptance criteria, and definitions of a batch.